Andersons (1798 ship): Enslaving voyage #6 (1805–1806)

 Andersons acquired captives in the Sierra Leone estuary and Bance Island, and arrived with them at Kingston, Jamaica, on 18 June 1806.
 There she landed 265 captives.
 She arrived back at London on 28 August.

 Enslaving voyage #7 (1807–1808)

 Captain Mathew Morley initiated the voyage during which command changed to Wilkins, and then Findlay.
 Andersons left London on 2 February 1807 and gathered her slaves at Bance Island.
 She arrived at Kingston on 2 January 1808, where she landed 269 captives.

 Lloyd's List reported on 26 June 1808 that she had had to put back to Kingston after leaving for London as she had been run foul of.
 She left Kingston on 20 May, and arrived back at London on 2 August.
 Captain Findlay died c.1809.

-The Slave Trade Act of 1807 abolished the slave trade within the British Empire, though not the possession of slaves.
+The Slave Trade Act 1807 abolished the slave trade within the British Empire, though not the possession of slaves.

 West Indiaman

 On Andersons return the Andersons sold her to Bolland, who employed her as a West Indiaman.
 The Register of Shipping for 1809 showed her master changing from J. Findlay to J. Anderson, her owner from Anderson to Bolland, and her trade from London–Africa to London–Hayti.

 On 5 July 1810 Andersons, J. Anderson, commander, was offered for sale at Lloyd's Coffee House in a candle auction.